Skip to main content

 cordon integration disable

-Disable a tool integration.
+Disable an integration.
 Removes only the settings that the integration wrote — keeps the CA files and cordon.toml so you can re-enable without rotating certificates.

 Argument / OptionDescription